staffier/Karate-Demo-Project/src/test/java/sample_tests/performance_tests/README.md

 ## gatling.conf

-You can also define all sorts of additional configurations using the [`gatling.conf`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java/sample_tests/performance_tests/gatling.conf) file.
+You can define all sorts of additional configurations using the [`gatling.conf`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java/sample_tests/performance_tests/gatling.conf) file.

+Details on these configuration settings can be found here: https://gatling.io/docs/current/general/configuration/

+Only a subset of settings were included in this example.
+If you're interested in seeing a more comprehensive file in action, this is the place to do so: https://github.com/gatling/gatling/blob/master/gatling-core/src/main/resources/gatling-defaults.conf.